|Salary||$36,744 - $98,384|

 - Interview sources.

 - Respond to incidents and complaints, document interactions, and collect evidence.

 Pay by Experience for a Detective has a positive trend.
 An entry-level Detective with less than 5 years of experience can expect to earn an average total compensation of $56,000 based on 76 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Detective with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $55,000 based on 75 salaries.
 An experienced Detective which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $65,000 based on 80 salaries.
 A Detective with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $75,000 based on 50 salaries.

 Pay Difference by Location

-Chicago, New York, and Los Angeles — America's three largest cities — boast salaries well above the national rate for Detectives.
-Detectives in Miami make 33 percent less than the national average, proving that location is a major factor in pay.
+Detectives in search of higher pay head to America's three biggest cities.
+Perhaps not surprisingly, Chicago, New York, and Los Angeles all offer salaries above the national rate.
+Detectives in Miami report much lower salaries than the rest of the country — 33 percent below the national average — proving that residence is a major factor in overall pay.